Board of Trustees

 Jane was a Girl Guide and a Scout, gaining her Baden-Powell award as a Guide and her Queens Scout Award as a Venture Scout.
 She has initiated and led a Rainbow Unit and been an adult helper in both Beavers and Cubs.
 Jane firmly believes that Scouting has given her huge personal benefit and that she would never have followed her chosen career path if it were not for her time in Scouting.

-Member Staffing, Salary and Remuneration Committee and Nominations and Governance Committee
+Chair Staffing, Salary and Remuneration Committee

 Lexie is a highly experienced HR professional, who has held senior HR roles for Cellular One, Centre for Learning, SBC Communications and Jack Wills.